Give to the Library

 Planned giving opportunities allow donors to make a significant or long-term commitment to the Ridgefield Library while also considering their own financial planning goals.
 NEW in December 2015: Congress has re-authorized the IRA charitable distribution program.
 Learn more.

 This prestigious society recognizes those who have made a long-term commitment of support by including the Library in their estate plans.
 Learn how you can qualify for membership.

 The annual library sleepover is a popular fundraiser for the Library and a “not to miss” experience for 4th graders.
-Dates for 2014 are November 8th for boys and November 15th for girls.
-Contact Leslie Vuilleumier at 203-438-2282 x1022 or firstname.lastname@example.org for registration information.
+Stay tuned for news of dates for fall of 2016.
+Contact Leslie Vuilleumier at 203-438-2282 x1022 or email@example.com for information.

 Library Wish List

 Choose from dozens of items at giving levels from $50 to $15,000.
 In addition to furniture, fixtures, equipment and supplies to support library services in the New Library, you may also choose to support some of our ongoing programs and collections like Books & Breakfast or downloadable e-book subscriptions.

 Learn more and see a list of donated items.

 Businesses and others receive widespread positive visibility by sponsoring some of the Library’s most popular programs and services.
 Contact us as above for information about available sponsorship opportunities.
 See a list of current sponsors and community partners.

 The Friends of the Ridgefield Library is a separately incorporated non-profit organization.
 Membership dues paid to the Friends are distinct from contributions to the Library’s Annual Appeal.